“The “Bawug” part of the jowl where layers of gelatinous fat melt and slather into the layers of meat once grilled.”

-A year and five months from that random prophecy, a street food Masters list just made me one of the proudest street food disciples.
-Another yardstick for calibre street foods apart from Michelin Guide, the World Street Food Congress listed 5 Philippine Street food stalls in their list of 50 World Street Food Masters 2017.
+A year and five months from that random prophecy, a list which recognizes the world’s best street food made me one of the proudest Filipino street food disciples.
+Another yardstick for calibre street food apart from the Michelin Guide, the World Street Food Congress included 5 Philippine Street food stalls in their list of 50 World Street Food Masters for 2017.
 One of these five, is in Davao.

-Igniting more flame to every tourist’s gastronomic elope in Duterte’s City, Doods Ihaw Ihaw, a humble carinderia/ barbeque-han everyone could pass by near the rotunda on the vertex of Roxas and Ponciano streets, fronting the City’s Postal Building, made it to the 46th spot as a world street food Master for their “Sinugbang Panga” (wood fire grilled Tuna Jowl).
+Igniting more flame to every tourist’s gastronomic adventure in Davao city, Dood’s Ihaw-Ihaw (Now Dod’s), a humble carinderia/ barbeque stall near the rotunda (traffic circle) on the vertex of Roxas and Ponciano streets, fronting the City’s Postal Building, made it to the 46th spot as a World Street Food Master for their “Sinugbang Panga” (wood fire grilled Tuna Jowl).

-The decade and two years old combo of the marinade and the basting oil sauce.
-That’s what made Doods’ peerless amongst grilled tunas you would ever try.
-Apart from that, the helming couple’s choice of serving only the “Bigeye” tuna species also dictates the quality of their award winning dish.
+The 12-year-old tandem of the marinade sauce and the basting oil according to Mrs. Dod’s, is the secret why their grilled tuna is peerless amongst the other versions you have tried.
+Apart from that, the couple’s choice of serving only the “Bigeye” tuna species also gives a distinct quality to their award winning dish.

 Processed with VSCO with g3 preset